 While statements asserted in documents and other records are often considered hearsay, in many divorce matters, the courts will find that they fall under an exception and admit them.
 For example, business records are often admitted as an exception to the rule against hearsay.
 In order to fall under the exception, the records must have been kept and incorporated in the regular course of business, the business must reasonably rely on the accuracy of such records, and the circumstances must indicate that the documents are trustworthy.
 Business records are often offered into evidence in divorce matters in which the parties disagree over income, the value of a business or property, or expenditures.
 Similarly, records or documents that indicate a party’s interest in property may be admissible as an exception to hearsay as well, in matters in which a couple disputes whether an asset is separate or marital property.Meet With a Trusted Attorney in Dallas

 In many divorce matters, the parties will offer conflicting testimony, and it is important for people considering ending their marriages to understand what evidence is admissible in support of their claims.
 If you wish to seek a divorce or were recently served with divorce papers, you should meet with a lawyer to evaluate your rights.
 The trusted attorneys of McClure Law Group are well-versed in what it takes to achieve favorable results, and if we represent you, we will develop compelling arguments in your favor.
-Our primary office is in Dallas, and we are also available for consultations with clients at our Collin County office in Plano.
 We regularly represent people in divorce cases in Dallas, Frisco, McKinney, Irving, Richardson, Rockwall, Fort Worth, and Garland.
 We also aid parties in family law matters in cities in Dallas, Rockwall, Tarrant, Denton, Collin, and Grayson Counties.
 You can reach us by calling 214.692.8200 or via our online form to set up a meeting.